astronomer/docs/archived_software_docs/version-0.27/cli-reference.md

 ### Usage

-Run `astro deploy <your-deployment-release-name> [flags]` in your terminal to push a local Airflow project as a Docker image to your Airflow Deployment on Astronomer.
+Run `astro deploy <your-deployment-release-name> [flags]` in your terminal to push a local Apache Airflow® project as a Docker image to your Airflow Deployment on Astronomer.

 If you have the appropriate Workspace and Deployment-level permissions, your code is packaged into a Docker image, pushed to Astronomer's Docker Registry, and applied to your Airflow Webserver, Scheduler(s), and Worker(s).